rogerbinns/apsw/doc/textsearch.rst

     - Wrapper to transform tokens, such as when stemming.
   * - :func:`StringTokenizer`
-    - A decorator for your own tokenizers so that they operate on strings, performing the mapping to UTF8 bytes for you.
+    - A decorator for your own tokenizers so that they operate on strings, performing the mapping to UTF8 byte offsets for you.

 .. _byte_offsets: